 Bam Margera Net Worth

-Bam Margera Net Worth: Bam Margera is an American actor, producer, stunt man, and former professional skater who has a net worth of $20 million.
-He is best known in popular culture as a cast member of the MTV reality stunt show Jackass and his own spin-offs Viva La Bam and Bam's Unholy Union.
+Bam Margera is an American actor, producer, stunt man and former professional skater.
+Bam Margera's net worth is $5 million.
+He is best known in popular culture as a cast member of the MTV reality stunt show Jackass and for his own spin-offs Viva La Bam and Bam's Unholy Union.

 Margera's CKY videos drew the attention of Jeff Tremaine, the editor of skateboarding magazine Big Brother.
 Tremaine drafted Margera into the team that would eventually form the center of MTV's Jackass reality series, with other CKY crew members playing supporting roles on the show to varying degrees.
 Not only was Margera a central castmate on Jackass for the full duration of the show, from October 2000 to February 2002, he also appeared in subsequent projects in the Jackass franchise.
 These include the films Jackass: The Movie (2002), Jackass Number Two (2006), Jackass 3D (2010), and Jackass 3.5 (2010).

 He was able to utilize his success from the Jackass franchise into other opportunities, most noted of which were his two television series.
 His first show Viva La Bam ran for five seasons on MTV from 2003 to 2005 and was primarily filmed in his hometown of West Chester, centered around Margera and his crew performing various stunts and missions.
 Other locations included New Orleans, Las Vegas, and Los Angeles, and Margera even took his stunts abroad with the show filming in countries like Brazil, Finland, Mexico, and the Netherlands.
 As a follow-up to Viva La Bam, MTV also filmed the show Bam's Unholy Union (2007).
 The main premise of the show was to follow Margera, his then-fiancée Melissa Rothstein, and their various friends in the time leading up to their wedding.